14th Guards Rifle Division: First Jassy-Kishinev Offensive

 In October the division left 64th Corps to come under direct command of 57th Army in the 2nd Ukrainian (former Steppe) Front, while a month later it moved to direct Front control.
 In December it was again reassigned, now to 53rd Army's 48th Rifle Corps in the same Front.
 At this time the division's personnel were noted as being roughly 50 percent Russian and 50 percent of several Asian nationalities.
 On January 29, 1944, Colonel Slatov handed the division over to Col. Vikentii Vasilevich Skryganov; this officer would be promoted to the rank of major general on September 13.
 In February the 48th Corps was transferred to 5th Guards Army of the same Front and in March the 14th Guards was reassigned to 33rd Guards Rifle Corps; the division would remain in this Army for the duration of the war.

 During the Uman–Botoșani Offensive the division took part in the liberation of Novoukrainka on March 17 for which it was decorated on March 29 with the Order of the Red Banner.
 By mid-April the 5th Guards Army was approaching the Dniestr River in the vicinity of Grigoriopol.
 33rd Guards Corps (14th Guards, 9th Guards Airborne and 214th Rifle Divisions) was on the Army's right (north) flank; the Army was on the far left flank of its Front.
 The Army commander, Lt.
 Gen. Aleksey Zhadov, had already ordered the Corps to force a crossing of the Dniestr and develop its offensive towards Cimișeni.
 The Corps faced defenses manned by the German 4th Mountain Division of XXXX Panzer Corps.

 The Army began crossing operations, mostly using improvised means, immediately upon reaching the east bank of April 12.
 The first across was a regiment of 95th Guards Rifle Division of 32nd Guards Rifle Corps.
 33rd Guards Corps was intended to cross further north, closer to Grigoriopol but all three divisions were unsuccessful overnight on April 12/13.
 On April 13 and 14 the remainder of 32nd Guards Corps crossed into the 95th Guards' bridgehead and expanded it by capturing the village of Puhăceni and the town of Speia.
 General Zhadov ordered 33rd Guards Corps into the bridgehead as well, which was completed by the end of April 16.
-The bridgehead was now about 12km wide and 8km deep and engineering efforts across the river had allowed Zhadov to move tanks and other heavy weapons into it so offensive operations could be resumed in the direction of Chișinău.
+The bridgehead was now about 12 km wide and 8 km deep and engineering efforts across the river had allowed Zhadov to move tanks and other heavy weapons into it so offensive operations could be resumed in the direction of Chișinău.
 33rd Guards Corps was in the northern half of the bridgehead with the 14th Guards tying in to 32nd Guards Corps to its south.